Bridges & Arches of Central Park

 Underneath the bridge, attached to the Southern support, is a green plate with a seven-digit serial number.
 "E" is the fifth digit of this serial number.

-(Error check - it is also the third digit of the serial number on the black lamp post to the West of the bridge, on the North side of the path.)
+(Error check - it is also the sum of the second and third digits of the serial number on the black lamp post to the West of the bridge, on the North side of the path.)

 6. Claremont Arch (1890) N 40° 47.275 W 073° 58.023